laminlabs/lamindb/docs/registries.md

 ## Query objects by features

-The `Artifact`, `Record`, and `Run` registries can be queried by features.
+The `Artifact`, `Record`, and `Run` registries can be queried by feature names:

 ```python
 ln.Artifact.filter(perturbation="DMSO").to_dataframe(include="features")
 ```

-You can also query by passing a `Feature` object, which is useful to disambiguate feature names.
+You can also query by passing a :class:`~lamindb.Feature` object, which is useful when a database contains many features with the same names:

 ```python
 perturbation = ln.Feature.get(name="perturbation")  # can optionally pass a feature type to disambiguate